Menu

 This term your children will be answering questions such as:

-What can you do if you find something difficult?
+What can you do by yourself now?

 Key vocabulary that will be used:

-Year 3 Term 5
+Year 3 Term 6

 I can: